Matteias Collet

 VPN Edge Router

 The edge router can be any device on a site’s network.
-It uses wireguard for communication with the relay(s), radvd for advertising the site’s subnet and keepalived preventing edge router conflicts:
+It uses wireguard for communication with the relay, radvd for advertising the site’s subnet and keepalived preventing edge router conflicts:

 sudo apt install wireguard-tools radvd keepalived

-The configuration in the following sections assumes that the edge router is part of the <ULA Prefix>::/48 network and is responsible for advertising <Site Prefix>::/64.
+The configuration in the following sections assumes that the edge router is part of the <Overlay ULA Prefix>::/48 network and is responsible for advertising <Site Overlay ULA Prefix>::/64.

 Internet-facing interface configuration